AUGUSTA, Maine — Rates are going down for residential and small commercial electric customers in Maine.

 The new rates will be in effect for one year beginning March 1, 2012.

-The headline on an early version of this story requires clarification.
+Correction: The headline on an early version of this story requires clarification.
 Central Maine Power and Bangor Hydro Electric, both electricity delivery companies, do not compete to lower electricity prices.
 That competition takes place among electricity suppliers.